On the (Non-)Robustness of Two-Layer Neural Networks in Different Learning Regimes: Introduction

-Our work establishes theoretical results which uncover novel trade-offs between generalization and robustness that are inherent to all the regimes considered.
-These trade-offs appear to be due to misalignment between the target function and the input distribution (or weight distribution) for random features (Section \ref{sec:rf}), or to the inductive bias of fully-trained networks (Sections \ref{sec:init} and \ref{sec:sgd}).
-We also show that (random) initialization can further degrade robustness in lazy/linearized models (Section \ref{sec:nt}), since they might inherit the nonrobustness inherent to random initialization.
+\paragraph{Main contributions.} Our work establishes theoretical results which uncover novel tradeoffs between approximation (as measured via test error) and robustness that are inherent to all the regimes considered.
+These tradeoffs appear to be due to misalignment between the target function and the input distribution (or weight distribution) for random features (Section \ref{sec:rf}), or to the inductive bias of fully-trained networks (Sections \ref{sec:sgd} and \ref{sec:init}).
+We also show that improperly scaled random initialization can further degrade robustness in lazy/linearized models (Section \ref{sec:nt}), since they might inherit the nonrobustness inherent to random initialization.
 This raises the question of how large should the initialization be to in order to enhance the robustness of the trained model.
 Our theoretical results are empirically verified with extensive numerical experiments on simulated data.

 The setting of our work is regression with two-layer neural networks, where we assume access to infinite training data.
 Thus, the only complexity parameters are the structure of the ground-truth function, the input dimension $d$ and the width of the neural network $m$, assumed to both "large" but proportional to one another.
 Refer to Section \ref{sec:prelim} for details.
+The infinite-sample setting allows us to focus on the effects inherent to the data distribution and the inductive bias of architecture (choice of activation function) and different learning regimes, while side-stepping issues due to finite samples and label noise.
+Also note that in this infinite-data setting, label noise provably has no influence on the learned model, in all the learning regimes considered.
+The observation that there is a tradeoff between robustness and approximation, even in this infinite-sample setting, is one of the surprising findings of our work.
+This complements related works such as~\cite{lor,bubeck2021universal}, which show that finite training samples with label noise is a possible source of nonrobustness in neural networks.

-\subsection{Related work}
+\section{Related work}

+Various works have theoretically studied adversarial examples and robustness in supervised learning, and the relationship prediction performance.